VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

 5. Think Again: The Power of Knowing What You Don't Know
 6. Psych: The Story of the Human Mind
    Completed reading on 26.02.2024
+7. The Economics of Collusion: Cartels and Bidding Rings
+   Completed reading on 13.03.2024
-7. The Setup
+8. The Setup
    Completed reading on 15.03.2024
-8. Genome: The Autobiography of a Species in 23 Chapters
+9. Genome: The Autobiography of a Species in 23 Chapters
    Completed reading on 26.03.2024

-Books Read Regarding auctions and bidding:

-1. The Economics of Collusion: Cartels and Bidding Rings Completed reading on 13.03.2024

 Partially read pile: